johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - **Charts:** Visualizing trends for sales, advertising performance (clicks, impressions), and engagement (orders, sessions) using the `ReusableChart` component.

+- **Data Table:** Displaying the data in a sortable and filterable table using the `MetricsDataTable` component.

 - **Time Granularity:**

   - Use the "Select Time Granularity" dropdown to change the aggregation period (Daily, Weekly, Monthly, Quarterly, Yearly).
 Charts and KPI comparisons will update accordingly.

+- **Time Range Filtering:**

+  - Use the time range selector in the top right corner of each chart to filter the data by time range (Last 7 Days, Last 30 Days, Last 90 Days, Year to Date, All Time).

   !Dashboard View Placeholder
   _(Ideally, replace this with an actual screenshot of the dashboard with data loaded)_